 Joe has acquired an acute expertise in the field of disclosure in criminal trials through his appointment as Disclosure Junior to leading silks in high-profile murder, Class A drugs conspiracy and non-recent grooming cases.
-When prosecuting, he ensures a watertight and unimpeachable approach to disclosure; when defending, he exposes those whose approach is less meticulous than his own.

 Joe recently completed a three-month secondment at CPS Yorkshire and Humberside, during which he gained invaluable insight into the processes of the police and CPS.
 Joe brings to cases a maturity and holistic understanding of the criminal justice system, which he deploys to the advantage of his clients.

 Joe regularly deals with the most sensitive and serious matters in the Youth and Magistrates’ Courts, including sexual and violent offences.
 More specifically, he has written articles and delivered seminars on the intricacies of road traffic offences and retains a particular interest in defending in such cases.

 Prior to his career at the Bar, Joe worked as a legal researcher for Solomonic, a start-up data company, and as a Gateway Assessor at Chapeltown Citizens Advice Bureau.
 Joe combines his fine legal acumen with his grounding in the local community, having attended Roundhay High School, to provide a comprehensive service to clients.